appvia/tako/docs/tutorials/getting-started-with-kev.md

 Kev will introspect the Compose config and _infer the key attributes_ to enable Compose services to run on Kubernetes.

-Also, as we're moving beyond development, we'll instruct Kev to create two _environment overrides_ to target two different sets of parameters (annotated as service `labels`).
+Also, as we're moving beyond development, we'll instruct Kev to create two _environment overrides_ to target two different sets of parameters (annotated in a service's `x-k8s` extension).

 Please note, a `dev` sandbox environment is always created alongside any specified environments.